 I have been in numerous hospital 'stays' and if you were there for 3 days then I do not believe you should be attempting any of these things.

 It's clear that you need your carpets clean and you certainly do not want your baby to return to any of these spots after the carpet is cleaned so please, try and find a way to have a professional clean your carpets.

 They will have the correct formula of enzyme cleaner to do the job and you will not have put yourself in danger of an injury.

 You should buy a container of enzyme cleaner to have on hand in case your dog finds a spot in another room and that is easy for them to do.

 What I have done in this situation is to moisten the spot with water and put damp paper towels on it overnight.
 The next day scrape up what you can and then clean with a carpet cleaner.
-Use cool to warm water, not hot.
-Some of the spot cleaners in a can do a fair job too.
-Good luck.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.